The Fed Makes Yet Another Interest Rate Cut In Response to COVID-19 — What Does That Mean for You?

 The FOMC consists of the seven members of the Federal Reserve Board of Governors and five of the 12 Federal Reserve Bank presidents.
 It is the Federal Reserve System’s monetary policymaking body.

-Money will be cheaper.
-When interest rates fall, banks charge less when their customers borrow money.
+When rates fall this generally results in banks charging less when their customers borrow money.
 Whether it’s a small business loan, a mortgage or a student loan, a lower fed funds rate often leads to lower rates on loans.

-Credit card rates may fall.
-Many credit card interest rates are tied to the prime rate and will change when the prime rate changes.
+Credit card rates are expected to fall, too.
 If you check your credit card statement, you may see that your rate is variable, and expressed as a number added to prime, such as “Prime + 14.99%.”
 In this case, the interest rate you will be charged on your credit card balance will be 16.99% if the prime rate is 2%, but 17.99% if the prime rate is 3%.

 What Happens Next?